Restream/reindexer/readme.md

 Reindexer can run in 3 different modes:

-- `embedded (builtin)` Reindexer is embedded into application as static library, and does not reuqire separate server proccess.
+- `embedded (builtin)` Reindexer is embedded into application as static library, and does not require separate server process.
 - `embedded with server (builtinserver)` Reindexer is embedded into application as static library, and start server.
 In this mode other clients can connect to application via cproto, ucproto or http.
 - `standalone` Reindexer run as standalone server, application connects to Reindexer via network or unix domain sockets.

 ### Installation for server mode

-In this mode reindexer's Go-binding does not depend on reindexer's static library.
+In this mode Reindexer's Go-binding does not depend on reindexer's static library.

 1. [Install Reindexer Server](cpp_src/readme.md#installation)
 2.  go get -a github.com/restream/reindexer/v3